PriyavKaneria/NeuralCalculus/_posts/Tech/2025-10-13-Solar-accurate-timekeeping-to-borrow-from-the-future.md

 ---
-title: Solar accurate timekeeping to borrow from theh future
+title: Solar accurate timekeeping to borrow from the future
 categories: [tech]
 tags: [time,future]
 ---